dfamonteiro/blog/blog/content/posts/using-dotnet-trace-with-perfetto.md

 ### Harnessing the power of dotnet-trace & Perfetto

 In an effort to popularize the usage of performance diagnostics tools during development at my workplace, I've been [working out the kinks](../dotnet-trace-100-limit) of using `dotnet-trace` to analyse the performance of our multithreaded [ASP.NET Core](https://dotnet.microsoft.com/en-us/apps/aspnet) application.
-I have also been testing various trace viewers to analyse `dotnet-trace` files and in my opinion there is no discussion be had: `dotnet-trace` and [Perfetto](https://perfetto.dev/)[^2] are a match made in heaven, especially when you have to analyse complex trace files with multiple threads.
+I have also been testing various trace viewers to analyse `dotnet-trace` files with, and in my opinion there is no discussion be had: `dotnet-trace` and [Perfetto](https://perfetto.dev/)[^2] are a match made in heaven, especially when you have to analyse complex trace files with multiple threads.

 [^2]: Perfetto is a trace viewer developed by Google.